facebook/pyre-check/documentation/website/docs/pysa_features.md

 ### `broadening` Feature

 The `broadening` feature is automatically added whenever Pysa makes an approximation about a taint flow.
-This is also refered as "taint collapsing" because the taint is internally represented as a tree structure where edges are attributes or indexes.
+This is also referred as "taint collapsing" because the taint is internally represented as a tree structure where edges are attributes or indexes.
 Collapsing usually leads to tainting a whole object instead of a single attribute of that object.